-If to the preceding reasoning, it should be objected, that though different names are appropriated in scripture to the same object, we do not find an enumeration of those names, at the same time, and in the same connection, in order to exhibit it in different points of view, the answer is plain, the objection is not founded in fact.
-We do find in the word of God, a variety of terms employed to point out the same thing in its various aspects, in the same manner that the Apostle applies the terms Psalms, Hymns and Spiritual Songs to denote one collection of inspired odes under different views.
-When David says, (1

-Chron. xxix.
-19.)
-"Give unto Solomon my son a perfect heart, to keep thy commandments, thy testimonies, and thy statutes," how shall we explain the commandments of the Lord, that the matter of them and the form of them may appear distinct from the matter and form of the testimonies and statutes?
+If to the preceding reasoning it should be objected that, though different names are appropriated in Scripture to the same object, we do not find an enumeration of those names, at the same time and in the same connection, in order to exhibit it in different points of view, the answer is plain-the objection is not founded in fact.
+We do find in the word of God a variety of terms employed to point out the same thing in its various aspects, in the same manner that the Apostle applies the terms Psalms, Hymns and Spiritual Songs, to denote one collection of inspired odes under different views.
+When David says (1): "Give unto Solomon my son a perfect heart, to keep thy commandments, thy testimonies, and thy statutes," how shall we explain the commandments of the Lord, that the matter of them and the form of them, may appear distinct from the matter and form, of the testimonies and statutes?
 Is there a man who will take up the Pentateuch, the Books of Joshua, of Judges, and of Samuel, and show us what are the testimonies of God as they are distinguished from the commandments? and the statutes as they are distinguished from both?
-Is there a man who can show that either with respect to their matter or their form, they are not identical? -"Let a man so account of us," says Paul, (1 Cor. iv.
-1) "as of the ministers of Christ and stewards of the mysteries of God."
+Is there a man who can show that either with respect to their matter or their form, they are not identical?
+"Let a man so account of us," says Paul, (2) "as of the ministers of Christ and stewards of the mysteries of God."
 Were the Apostles divided into two classes?
 Was one class called ministers? the other stewards? or have we not here two views of the same character?
-"I exhort therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks be made for all men."
-(1 Tim. ii.
-1.)
-Here there is obviously a multiplication of terms to exhibit different views of the same exercise.
-I should like to be informed how a man can pray without making supplication and intercession: how intercede without making prayer and supplication.
-Till I have been taught this curious lesson, I must be excused for thinking that Christians may fulfil the Apostolic injunction, "and sing with grace, in Psalms and Hymns and Spiritual Songs," who always use the Psalms of David
+"I exhort, therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks be made for all men."
+(3) Here there is obviously a multiplication of terms to exhibit different views of the same exercise.
+I should like to be informed how a man may pray without making supplication and intercession : how intercede, without making prayer and supplication.
+Till I have been taught this curious lesson, I must be excused for thinking that Christians may fulfil the apostolic injunction, "and sing with grace, in psalms and hymns, and spiritual songs," who always use the Psalms of David.